 It’s worth noting that Virginia passed similar legislation in 2018, but did not include a provision requiring the state to seek permission from the federal government.
 Instead, the Virginia Bureau of Insurance just implemented the legislation as of July 2018, allowing self-employed people to purchase small group plans.

 In 2016, New York became the first state to make pregnancy a qualifying event that allows a woman to enroll in a health plan outside of open enrollment.
-HHS declined to do the same on a federal level, as have most of the other state-run exchanges — although pregnancy triggers a special enrollment period in Connecticut’s exchange as of 2019, and DC has also added a similar special enrollment period.
+HHS declined to do the same on a federal level, as have most of the other state-run exchanges.
+But that has been changing in recent years, with several other state-run exchanges beginning to offer a special enrollment period due to pregnancy.

 In 2017, five Democratic state senators in Rhode Island introduced S.201, which would have allowed a pregnant woman to enroll in a plan through Health Source RI at any time after the commencement of her pregnancy, with coverage effective immediately.
 However, S.201 did not advance to a vote during the 2017 session, despite a Democratic state government trifecta.